JoelStansbury/das/README.md

          1. It helps to do this in a text editor
 7. Once we make the package you will finalize the setup with `pip install -e .` (but not yet)

+## Running the App
+Having activated your environment as in step 6 of the setup, you can launch the server with

+`python src/app.py`

+and navigate to http://localhost:5000 to see the website